Frederiksen I Cabinet

 The Frederiksen I Cabinet took office on 27 June 2019 and succeeded the Lars Løkke Rasmussen III Cabinet following the 2019 Danish general election.
 Headed by Prime Minister Mette Frederiksen, it was a minority government consisting of the Social Democrats.
 It relied on parliamentary support from the Red–Green Alliance, the Socialist People's Party, and the Social Liberal Party.

-On 5 October 2022, Frederiksen announced there would be a new election to the Folketing on 1 November 2022.
+On 5 October 2022, Frederiksen announced a new election to the Folketing on 1 November 2022.

 On 2 November 2022, Frederiksen informed the queen that the cabinet would resign that day, continuing in an acting capacity until a new government could be formed.
 On 13 December 2022, it was announced that a new majority government would be formed consisting of the Social Democrats, Venstre, and the Moderates, led by Frederiksen.
 The government was formed on 15 December 2022.